hpcc-systems/STEMChallenge/README.md

 ## Submissions and Scoring

 For this challenge you have been provided with a computer and a connection to the HPCC Challenge cluster.
 There is starting code and other resources in this repo's Code folder.
-All of the questions listed above are also reproduced oin your starting code file titled **BWR_MSDChallenge.ecl** - Use this file to answer the challenge questions and submit to the cluster with your team name included in the file.
+All of the questions listed above are also reproduced on your starting code file titled **BWR_MSDChallenge.ecl** - Use this file to answer the challenge questions and submit to the cluster with your team name included in the file.
 Optionally, you can create a new file with your team name and challemge questions you answer correctly.
 (Example: Rename your **BWR_MSDChallenge.ecl** to **BWR_TeamECL.ecl**

 - One point awarded for every correct answer in Category One.